LYM-mg/MGDYZB/MGDYZB/Pods/Kingfisher/README.md

 * Cancelable processing task.
 You can cancel the downloading process if it is not needed anymore.
 * Independent components.
 You can use the downloader or caching system separately.
 Or even create your own cache based on Kingfisher's code.
 * Options to decompress the image in background before rendering it, which could improve the UI performance.
-* Categories over `UIImageView`, `NSImage` and `UIButton` for setting image from an URL directly.
-Use the same code across all Apple platforms.
+* Categories over `UIImageView` and `UIButton` for setting image from an URL directly.
 * Support GIF seamlessly.
 You could just download and set your GIF images as the same as you do for PNG/JPEG format.

 ## Requirements

-* iOS 8.0+, tvOS 9.0+, watchOS 2.0+ or OS X 10.10+
+* iOS 8.0+ or tvOS 9.0+
 * Xcode 7.0 or above

-If you upgrades to Kingfiser 2.x, please read the [Kingfisher 2.0 Migration Guide](https://github.com/onevcat/Kingfisher/wiki/Kingfisher-2.0-Migration-Guide) for more information.

 ## Installation

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

+CocoaPods 0.36 adds supports for Swift and embedded frameworks.
 You can install it with the following command:

 ``` bash
 $ gem install cocoapods